alamuk/animals-useState-basic/README.md

 --------------
-State system
+## State system
 --------------
 if we want to update something/ change something after user doing something. we need to use the state system. we re-render the application when update is happened.

 useState: start with two parameters.
 1. variable
- a function - which updated variable values
+ a function—which updated variable values

-2. where will show the variable update- we can do that throw jsx return()
+2. where will show the variable update — we can do that throw jsx return()

 3. how it will be updated:
-all the logic will be in the function which comes with the state. the variable `value` in the function `will be changed` every time event click/ happened.
+all the logic will be in the function that comes with the state. the variable `value` in the function `will be changed` every time event click/ happened.

 const [count, setCount] = useState(0);